 I thought so.

-Take a look at some of the coolest chatbots in the eCommerce world today and you’ll quickly see the appeal behind them.
+Take a look at some of the coolest ecommerce chatbots today and you’ll quickly see the appeal behind them.

 Going into a Sephora shop and chatting with a sales rep about your makeup needs in person is the best way to get exactly what you are looking for.